 Consider safety not just during a storm, but what could happen afterwards.

 Once a storm approaches, emergency services are limited and emergency personnel cannot react if an emergency occurs until recovery after the storm.
 Even then, it may take time for public safety operations to fully resume.
 This is why evacuation is considered mandatory.

-Once a storm’s path is forecasted to land near South Florida, begin to monitor information about the storm and prepare for an evacuation.
+Once a storm is forecast to land near South Florida, begin to monitor information about the storm and prepare for an evacuation.
 Fill up your vehicle with gasoline before evacuating and be sure to have extra cash in the event of power outage.

 Tip: Your primary plan should be to stay inland at the home of a friend or relative, or other convenient location.
 Hurricane Evacuation Centers provide only very basic comfort and little to no privacy.
 Where you will go should an evacuation order be issued is an important part of your plan.

 Evacuation Routes include:

 Collins Avenue northbound out of the City

 Julia Tuttle Causeway/I-195, westbound

 MacArthur Causeway/I-395, westbound